huggingface/blog/codeparrot.md

 Note that we trained CodeParrot on roughly 25-30B tokens whereas GPT-neo was trained on 300B tokens and Codex on 300B (GPT-3 checkpoint) + 100B (code) tokens.
 So you definitely get a good bang for your buck here.

 But what is this _pass@k_ metric exactly?
-Simply put it measures the probability of at least one program passing the unittest of a programming problem given _k_ candidate generations from the model.
+Simply put it measures the probability of at least one program passing the test cases of a programming problem given _k_ candidate generations from the model.
 Naturally, the metric increases with k as more candidates can potentially solve the coding challenge.
 You can use the metric with `datasets`:

 ```Python
 from datasets import load_metric